Company name: Fleet Alliance Limited

 - Subscribing to our newsletter or marketing

-- Contacting us by phone, email or social media to avail of our services, request more information or make a complaint
+- Contacting us by phone, email, SMS text messaging or social media to avail of our services, request more information or make a complaint

 Personal data will generally only be collected directly from you.
 However, sometimes we may collect your personal data from another person, for instance, a fleet manager, where the nature of your business with us necessitates this or if you are using our fleet management software.
 We do not collect any sensitive data, except where a physical or mental health vulnerability is disclosed directly to us during the process of an order.

-If you contact us through this website we will retain the content of your e-mail and your e-mail address to respond to your message and handle any follow up.
+If you contact us through this website we will retain the content of your e-mail, any contact details provided, and your e-mail address to respond to your message and handle any follow up.
 If you contact us via phone, your phone call may be recorded.